folio-org/folio-org.github.io/guidelines/github-actions-frontend.md

 After the set-up and configuration is done, the workflow can be merged with the default branch and verified.

+## Running GitHub Actions from Forked Repositories

+The workflows cannot be run sucessfully directly from forked repositories.
+There are organisational level secrets required to run CI steps such as `Run SonarCloud scan` and GA doesn't provide access to these secrets causing the workflow to fail.

+To run the workflow and merge the PR following steps need to be followed :
+- `git fetch $remote_branch`
+- `git checkout $branch`
+- `git push head origin`

+The above steps can be only peformed by someone who has write access to the target repository, so the PR author should add a **reviewer** to the PR who can then merge the PR.

 <div class="folio-spacer-content"></div>